metanull-operator/eth2-ubuntu/README.md

 #   - This only needs to be enabled if you want to access node_exporter stats directly.
 sudo ufw allow 9100/tcp

-#geth
+#Geth
-#   - This only needs to be enabled if external beacon chains will be accessing this geth full node.
+#   - This only needs to be enabled if the consensus layer client (Prysm) is running on an different system.
 sudo ufw allow 8545/tcp
+sudo ufw allow 8551/tcp

 # beacon-chain metrics
 #   - This only needs to be enabled if you want to access beacon-chain stats directly.